iman-sedgh/dongchi/README.md

 Each member of the safe box owns a balance and each box has got a sum total balance of all members` parts.
 Regarding the bright side, each user could take part in several different boxes or even create one as easy as possible .
-When you deposit some money in one of your boxes, your own balance and total balance will increase(only in that specific box) and when some money takes out, the balance of members would equally decrease.
+When you deposit some money in one of your boxes, your own balance and total balance will increase(only in that specific box) and when some money is taken out, the balance of members would relatively decrease.

 ### Built With
 I used Django framework for backend and Bootstrap for forntend